redis/redis/README.md

-NOte: This README is just a fast "quick start" document.
-You can find more detailed documentation at http://redis.io
+This README is just a fast "quick start" document.
+You can find more detailed documentation at http://redis.io.

 Building Redis
 --------------